Sciency/sciency.github.com/_posts/2018-04-30-sciency-start.md

 meta: "Perspective"
 ---

 A scientist must learn the language in which scientific research is being performed.
-A
+To everyone else it must be explained in their mother tongue.